Battle of the Chernaya: The battle

-The attacking Russians immediately met stiff resistance from the French and Sardinians.
-Read's forces crossed the river near the Traktir Bridge but without cavalry and artillery support, they were easily stopped by the French on the Fedyukhin Heights (Федюхины высоты).
+The attacking Russians immediately met stiff resistance from the French.
+Only Liprandi's Russians were able to quickly push back the Sardinian posts from Telegraph Hill, but they could not achieve more.
+Read's forces crossed the river near the Traktir Bridge but without cavalry and artillery support, they were easily stopped by the French infantry and artillery on the slopes of the Fedyukhin Heights (Федюхины высоты): in 20 minutes, 2,000 Russian soldiers died on the spot.
 Read then ordered his reserve formation, the 5th Infantry Division, to attack the Heights but instead of launching a coordinated assault, he fed them piecemeal into the fray.
 Going in regiment by regiment, the assaulting reserve troops accomplished nothing.
 Seeing this, Gorchakov ordered Read to deploy the entire division against the French.
 This forced the French back up the hill but the Russians could not capture the Heights.
 In the following retreat General Read was killed.
 Upon the death of Read, Gorchakov took personal command of the right and ordered 8 battalions of Liprandi's left wing to reinforce the right wing.
 These forces came under fire from the Sardinians and were driven back.
 At 10 o’clock in the morning, Gorchakov concluded that the situation was hopeless and ordered a general retreat.

 The bravery of Sardinian troops and the French soldiers of the 50th, 82nd, 95th, 97th of the line; the 19th Foot Chasseurs; and the 2nd and 3rd Zouaves was especially noted.
 The Sardinian troops' valiant effort at the battle was a contributing factor to their inclusion at the negotiation tables at the end of the war; it was there that the Kingdom of Sardinia began looking for the aid of other European nations towards the Unification of Italy.
+Sardinian general Rodolfo Gabrielli di Montevecchio died from wounds received in the battle.